ericsink/LSM/README.md

 a log structured merge tree, conceptually similar to LevelDB or the storage layer of SQLite4.

-This is not a complete implementation.
-You can't grab this and just use it like LevelDB.
-Lots of stuff is missing.
-There is no support for transactions.
-There is no code to manage the merge between levels.
+This is not ready for production use.
+Big pieces are still missing.
+For example, there is nothing to reuse pages and nothing to decide when to merge segments.

 There are two implementations here, one in C# and one in F#.
-Both implement the same API.
 Originally, the C# version was written first.
-The F# version started as mostly a straight port, and its quality of code is probably dreadful by F# standards.
-But hopefully it is improving.
-And as the project moves forward, some features are implemented the other direction, in F# first and then ported to C#.
+The F# version started as mostly a straight port, and has been evolving to be more idiomatic and functional.

+At the time of this writing, the F# version is the focus of my attention and the C# version is falling behind.
+For example, the F# code has an implementation of a layer to manage transactions, while the C# code is still just raw pieces to read/write B+Tree segments.
+I now think of the C# implementation as part of the test suite.

 # What is a log structured merge tree?